Home | About > Our Academy

 INL is leading the U.S. Government's efforts to handle international criminal threats, including:

 The RTC officially opened it's Accra facility doors in January 2013, although a Mobile Training Team delivered INL courses in local, Accra hotel conference rooms from 2011-2012.
-Still aligned with original goals, and more, the RTC continues to facilitate the delivery of INL/C-sponsored courses for law enforcement personnel from Ghana and other ECOWAS countries to combat transnational organized crime in West Africa.
-The program has since grown to train nearly 3,000 participants from 33 African nations, as of January 2018.
+Still aligned with original goals, and more, the RTC continues to facilitate the delivery of INL/KM-sponsored courses for law enforcement personnel from Ghana and other ECOWAS countries to combat transnational organized crime in West Africa.
+The program has since grown to train nearly 4,000 participants from 33 African nations, as of January 2020.

-Since opening, the RTC has expanded course offerings to support INL/C’s interagency-facilitated courses by agencies such as, but not limited to:
+Since opening, the RTC has expanded course offerings to support INL's interagency-facilitated courses by agencies such as, but not limited to: